NATURAL WAYS OF TREATING ACNE - PART 2 (HORMONES)

 So how to help prevent hormone-induced break outs?
 First, lets take a look at what might cause our hormones to fluctuate and how those hormones affect our skin.

 Our sebaceous glands have been shown to possibly respond to changes in hormones due to stress.
 Specifically here we are talking about androgens.
 High levels of androgens have been found to result is excess sebum production.

-When we get our period, the balance between estrogen and progesterone changes.
+For those of us who get a period, our monthly cycle affects the balance between estrogen and progesterone within our bodies.
 Progesterone can lead to increased sebum production and has been linked to period-related break outs.
 Estrogen, on the other hand, has been shown to be able to reduce sebum production.
 When we get our period, the levels of progesterone are higher than estrogen, which is why some of us get break outs at this time of month.

 If you are a believer of a holistic way of approaching health, then mentioning the fact that diet can affect your skin will not come to a surprise.
 Studies have shown that different factors of your diet can be related to acne.
 Eating a diet too rich in omega 6 fatty acids (or not enough omega 3s) or a diet rich in processed carbohydrates and dairy have both been associated with a rise in acne.
 One possible explanation for this is how diets high in omega 6 fatty acids, processed carbohydrates and dairy can affect your body's inflammatory response as well as insulin production.
 Insulin can affect our skin by increasing sebum production and androgen levels.
 A deficiency in zinc has also been associated with acne - zinc can lower the effect hormones have on our skin.